erinknight242/aws-bot/README.md

 It's recommended that you use [VS Code](https://code.visualstudio.com/) during local development.This will let you use [Prettier](https://prettier.io/) to keep formatting and syntax consistent when you save a file.

-You can take advantage of a local development server (with hot reloading) to avoid re-publishing for every change:
+You can take advantage of a local development server (with hot reloading) to avoid restarting the app for every change:

 ```sh
 # Don't use npm!
 Only use yarn: https://yarnpkg.com/en/
 yarn install
 yarn run dev
 ```

+#### Adding a new script
+To add a new script/function to the bot, create a new script in the `src/scripts` folder.
+Then, in `src/app.ts` (at the bottom of the file), add a call to your new function to pass the app object into it.

 #### Tests